NOVA (filesystem): Metadata protection

 NOVA uses replication and checksums to provide protection against metadata corruption due to media errors and software bugs.
-Every metadata structure (e.g., inodes, superblocks, and log entries) contains a CRC32 checksum that allows NOVA to detect if structures contents have changed with its knowledge.
+Every metadata structure (e.g., inodes, superblocks, and log entries) contains a CRC-32 checksum that allows NOVA to detect if structures contents have changed with its knowledge.
 NOVA also stores two copies of each data structure – the "primary" and the "replica" – and stores them far from one another in memory.

 Whenever NOVA accesses a metadata structure, it first recomputes the checksum on both the primary and the replica.
 If either check results in a mismatch, NOVA repairs the damage using the other copy.
 If neither checksum matches, then the structure is lost and NOVA returns an error.

 Data protection

 NOVA uses RAID 4 to protect file data.
 It divides each 4 KB page into 512-byte strips and stores a parity strip in a dedicated region of persistent memory.
-It also computes (and stores a replica of) a CRC32 checksum for the eight data strips and the parity strip.
+It also computes (and stores a replica of) a CRC-32 checksum for the eight data strips and the parity strip.

 When NOVA reads a page, it confirms the checksum on each strip.
 If one of the strips is corrupt, it tries to recover the strip using the parity bits.
 If no other strips have experienced data corruption, recovery will succeed.
 Otherwise, recovery fails, the contents of the page are lost, and NOVA returns an error.